-Mr. Walden has conducted many corporate internal investigations, including matters involving allegations of securities and other financial frauds, antitrust activity, insider trading, computer crimes, money laundering, medical-device fraud, tax violations, and violations of the Foreign Corrupt Practices Act and the False Claims Act.
+Mr. Walden defends corporate and individual clients in high-stakes governmental investigations, regulatory actions and civil disputes.
+He has conducted many corporate internal investigations, including matters involving allegations of securities and other financial frauds, antitrust activity, insider trading, computer crimes, money laundering, medical-device fraud, tax violations and violations of the Foreign Corrupt Practices Act and the False Claims Act.

 Mr. Walden has achieved important results for clients in many cases:

 - Multinational chemical manufacturer: Representation of a multinational chemical manufacturer in response to a U.S. Department of Justice (DOJ) antitrust investigation earned the company a $70,000,000 discount from its corporate fine and garnered public praise from the Deputy Assistant Attorney General: “the bar was set very high in [this] case.
 Any company that hopes to match or even approach [this] discount will have to earn it.”

 - Hedge fund: Representation of a hedge fund, which was the subject of an intensive Securities and Exchange Commission (SEC) investigation, ultimately vindicated the founder and principal partner of wrongdoing, convincing the SEC to close the investigation without filing civil charges.

 - Public healthcare company: Representation of a public healthcare company resulted in a deferred prosecution for the parent corporation, a guilty plea for a defunct subsidiary and a significant reduction in fines and criminal penalties for violations of the False Claims Act.

 - Managed care company: Representation of a managed care company, which was the target of a criminal antitrust investigation, resulted in a prosecution declination with no imposition of monetary penalties.